5 Mar 2020 — Thames River Sightseeing

 This year, Mother’s Day is being celebrated on Sunday 22nd March.
 It’s a great time to show your appreciation for everything your Mum does for you, by treating her to a relaxing – or exciting – day out in London.

 You could be traditional and take her to lunch or afternoon tea, or give her a beautiful bouquet of flowers.
 But if your Mum’s the sort of person who loves doing something a little bit different, we’ve come up with five unusual ideas for Mother’s Day in London.

 Whatever the weather’s doing outside, treat her to a lovely walk Among the Trees.
-This art exhibition at the Hayward Gallery (nearest pier: Festival, Pink Route) explores our relationship with forests and trees, helping to explain why artists and writers are so inspired by them.
+This art exhibition at the Hayward Gallery (nearest pier: Festival) explores our relationship with forests and trees, helping to explain why artists and writers are so inspired by them.

 The Vault Festival comes to a close on 22nd March, so it’s the last time you can introduce your Mum to new and experimental theatre.
-There are loads of shows playing throughout the afternoon and evening in venues around Waterloo (nearest piers: Westminster on Blue and Pink Routes; Festival, Pink Route) including the Vaults Theatre itself next to Waterloo Station.
+There are loads of shows playing throughout the afternoon and evening in venues around Waterloo (nearest pier: Westminster Pier) including the Vaults Theatre itself next to Waterloo Station.

 If your Mum is more of a thespian, The Globe Theatre will be a great place to take her.
-After a nice relaxing sightseeing cruise from Westminster Pier on our Pink Route, get off at Bankside Pier and you’ll be on the Globe’s doorstep.
+After a nice relaxing sightseeing cruise from Westminster Pier, get off at Bankside Pier and you’ll be on the Globe’s doorstep.
 Perhaps a tour of the Theatre would be a lovely first act, but then to the main action – a Midsummer Night’s Dream-themed afternoon tea, with food inspired by the play and served on crockery decorated with scenes from the play; it’s a feast for the eyes as well as the belly!